Al Weill

-Armand "Al" Weill (December 28, 1893 – October 20, 1969) was a boxing manager.
+Armand "Al" Weill (December 28, 1893 – October 20, 1969) was an American boxing manager born in France.

 Background

 Weill moved to the United States from his birthplace of France at the age of 13.
 In his early years, he began working as a professional ballroom dancer and would promote dance competitions.
 At the time, boxing matches and dance competitions were often held in the same locations, and Weill found his way into becoming a manager at the Harlem Sporting Club.

 Early professional career

 Weill began managing boxers at the Harlem Sporting Club.
 The first professional boxer he managed was New York State featherweight champion Charlie Pilkington.

 Over the course of his career, he managed four world champions Rocky Marciano, Marty Servo, Lou Ambers, Joey Archibald and several other boxers.

 In 1930, Weill and his business partner Dick Gray arrived in New London, Connecticut and established the Thames Arena, where Weill began making a promoting matches.

 In 1949, Weill became matchmaker at Madison Square Garden where he stayed until 1952.